 Half Moon Bay State Beach Park is a beachcomber’s delight with four miles of sandy beach spread over three locations.
+It’s one of our favorite beaches in Half Moon Bay because if its convenient location and nice wide sand.
 This guide for Half Moon Bay beach will help you figure out where to go for a day trip, what to do while there and how to wrangle overnight camping.

 Half Moon Bay State Beach Park FAQ